difference between pcr and antigen test

 Both PCR and antigen tests have their strengths and weaknesses.
 PCR tests are highly accurate but require a longer turnaround time and specialized equipment, while antigen tests are faster but less accurate.
 The choice of test should be based on the situation and the urgency of the need for testing.
 Regardless of which test is used, it is important to continue following all public health guidelines to prevent the spread of COVID-19.

-See also difference between sociopath and psychopath chart
+See also difference between adolescence and puberty

 Table difference between pcr and antigen test